Welcome to a world where 'all knowledge [has degenerated] into probability'

 Enterprising inventor, walker #

-My name is Benoit Pereira da Silva, I am 53 years old, and since 1999 I have been designing software systems and conducting independent researches on design methods.
+My name is Benoit Pereira da Silva, I am 53 years old, and since 1999 I have been designing and developing apps and platforms of all kinds.
 After studying fine arts and art sciences at UFR 04 of the Sorbonne, I became a professional developer and entrepreneur.
 I taught at university for several years and participated in multiple research programs.

-Since 1998, I have been studying the convergence of living systems and abstract machines.
+Alongside this, since 1998, I have been conducting independent research on metaprogramming, generative systems — literary text generators, proactive interactive multimedia systems — and the convergence of living systems and abstract machines.

-This research work, carried out privately with b-alter, without academic publication, has experienced — since the rise of generative and then agentic computing — an exponential acceleration and has led to a radical method, Organic Programming — a bio-inspired method, heir to the Unix philosophy, for building systems from independent and composable functional units called holons.
+This work, carried out privately without academic publication, has experienced — since the rise of generative and then agentic computing — an exponential acceleration and has led to a radical method, Organic Programming — a bio-inspired method, heir to the Unix philosophy, for building systems from independent and composable functional units..

 Wine lover. #